yijunyu/trusted-programming.github.io/2021-02-07/blog.md

-# Our Rust Mission at Huawei
+# Trusted Programming -- Our Rust Mission at Huawei

 *Yijun Yu*